 Photojournalism Degree and Diploma Program Overviews

 Photojournalism is the practice of delivering a news story or editorial comment through photography.
 Photojournalism degree programs combine coursework in reporting with artistic and technical instruction in photography.
-Relevant degrees are offered at the associate's degree level, but at the bachelor's and master's degree levels, students can enroll in journalism programs with a specialization in photojournalism.
+Degrees in photographic technology are available at the associate's degree level, but at the bachelor's and master's degree levels, students can enroll in journalism programs with a specialization in photojournalism.
 Submission of a portfolio may be required for admission to a master's program.

 Associate of Applied Science in Photographic Technology